vvv-school/assignment_make-it-roll/README.md

     1. We use a **timeout of _120 s_** to check the status of rpc communication, meaning that you have _120 s_ max to accomplish each rpc command.
     1. When you reply to rpc commands, we assume the robot has **finished the movement** (e.g. see [_this line_](./src/main.cpp#L226) in the `respond` method).
     1. The smoke-test will add a little random displacement to the initial position of the ball :wink:

+If you pass the test on the simulator, 🕒 book the robot 🤖 to get a real experience!

 ## Notes
 - To make the blue ball show up within the simulator, you have to turn on the